-Ledge Point is another tiny town with not too much to do besides fishing, swimming, walking and relaxing.
+Ledge Point is another tiny town with not too much to do besides fishing, swimming, four-wheel driving, walking and relaxing.
 It is a great spot to stay if you want to get back to basics on your holiday.

 Lancelin offers many of the same things as the other towns in the area.
 It is one of the bigger towns so it has a few more shops, a couple of bakeries and a bunch of different accommodation options.

 As you approach Lancelin you are confronted by ultra white rippled sand dunes.
 They are surprisingly set back from the beach and are a major drawcard for the area.

 The dunes in the area are popular for sand boarding, dune bugging and four wheel driving.
 The dunes are constantly shifting with the wind so even if you know the area well, be aware that things are changing all the time.
 You could choose to do a tour through the dunes and leave the safety aspect to the experts.

 All the normal beach activities as found in other local towns are in Lancelin too.
 You will also find beaches dedicated to Wind sports like wind and kite surfing.
 It is apparently one of the best spots to learn how to kite-surf though if you are trailing some kids you might prefer to sit on the shore and watch the experts do the tricks.

 Wedge Island is a bit of a legend in Western Australia.
 If you drive around in Perth for long enough you will see many ‘Save Wedge’ bumper stickers on the back of cars.
 These stickers are referring to the ‘semi-legal’ fishing shacks which are found here.